PredatH0r/ChanSort/source/fileformats.md

 - Models that export files named dvb\*_config.xml.
 - Models that export a cvt_database.dat file, e.g. 24 GHB 5944: see [Sharp](#Sharp)

-<a name="tcl"/>TCL, Thomson
----
-- Models that export a .tar file containing DtvData.db and satellite.db

 <a name="satcodx"/>SatcoDX (supplier for ITT, Medion, Nabo, ok., PEAQ, Schaub-Lorenz, Silva-Schneider, Telefunken)
 ---
 Various brands use the same hardware for DVB-S, which exports .sdx files

+<a name="dbm"/>Xoro, TechniSat, Strong, ...
+---
+Various brands use the same hardware for DVB-S and DVB-C receivers, which export variations of .DBM-files

 <a name="vdr"/>VDR (Linux Video Disk Recorder)
 ---